natenka/pyneng-book-en/docs/source/book/19_concurrent_connections/concurrent_futures_submit.rst

 Method ``submit`` uses `Future <https://en.wikipedia.org/wiki/Futures_and_promises>`__ object - an object that represents a delayed computation.
 This object can be requested for status (completed or not), and results or exceptions can be obtained from the job.
-Future does not need to create manually, these objects are created by ``submit``.
+Future does not need to be created manually, these objects are created by ``submit``.

 Example of running a function in threads using ``submit`` (netmiko_threads_submit_basics.py file)